“What day is it?” asked Pooh.

 “My favorite day,” said Pooh.

-Here are 52 morning mantras – one for each week of the year (note: you can start your year of morning mantras anytime you want).
-I choose one of these mantras every Monday morning and sit quietly for two minutes, repeating it silently in my mind as if I were meditating.
+If you’d like to practice starting your mornings more mindfully in the year ahead, below you will find 52 good morning quotes – one for each week of the year.
+I choose one of these quotes every Sunday morning and sit quietly for two minutes, repeating it silently in my mind as if I were meditating.
 I also write it on a post-it note and stick it next to my computer monitor for the duration of the week.
-This weekly ritual has helped reduce unnecessary stress in my life by reminding me to keep things simple, peaceful and in perspective.
+This weekly ritual has helped reduce unnecessary stress in my life by reminding me to keep things simple, peaceful, and in perspective.
+Perhaps this practice can add value to your life, too, in the year ahead.
+(And keep in mind that you can start this practice anytime you want – it doesn’t have to be January 1.)

 - The secret to being grateful is no secret.
 You choose to be grateful.
 Then you do it again and again.
 Every day.
 When you forget, begin again.